 The product that follows the Minimum Viable Product (MVP) is typically referred to as the "Full Product" or "Complete Product."
 Once the MVP has been released, validated, and feedback has been gathered from users, the development team incorporates additional features and enhancements based on the insights gained.
 This iterative process continues until the product reaches a more comprehensive and finalized state, including all planned functionalities and refinements.

 No fully functional product can succeed without the initial research, strategy, feedback analysis, and iteration that go into an MVP.

-It is evident the pros outweigh the cons when developing an MVP carries over to future versions and even other endeavours.
+Every feedback collected and faults corrected while developing an MVP carries over to future versions and even other endeavours.
 Hence, with a good MVP, nothing is wasted.
 As a software development company specializing in agile methodology, we adopt this MVP approach in building successful products for our clients.
 Are you ready to develop your MVP?
 Send a message now to Wazobia Technologies and let us build you an effective MVP at an affordable price.